TRC-HPC/LFM_Public/examples/3D_Cylinder_Re3900/README.md

 # Run the cases

-The run.sh script untars the heavy mesh files, performs the domain decomposition, renumbers of the mesh, and runs the test case.
+Each mesh size contains a run.sh script that untars the heavy mesh files, performs the domain decomposition, renumbers of the mesh, and runs the test case.
 Just run the script as:
 ```
 ./run.sh X
 ```